tmbdev-tutorials/das2024-keynote/presentation.md

 - Personal Library of Biomedical Researcher (>10⁶ users)
   - Digital PDFs, some scanned.
-  - Use LLMs for categorization, retrieval; not high accuracy.
+  - Use LLMs for categorization, retrieval; not high-accuracy.
   - Combo of OCR, pdf2text, and existing LLMs adequate.

 - Financial Data Services Provider (<1000 users)